sashinpivotal/hackathon-tips/README.md

   - You still have to provide credit card or paypal
 - On the VSC, install "GitHub Copilot" plug-in
   - Restart VSC
-- Write comment and then press CTRL+Return
+- Write comment and then press CTRL+Return (for both Windows and Mac) to generate the code